DETAILED ACTION

 With regard to Claim 11, Deraz teaches that the visual information is either an image which is static visual information, or a video which is dynamic visual information, and the image encompasses visualizations, and the video encompasses animations or simulations.
 [0089] describes that the system can create pivot charts in response to user input.

-With regard to Claim 12, Deraz teaches that at least one program is further programmed to be executed by said at least one processor to utilize the visualization software after the visualization software is selected, as the visualization software to be selected is not determined before the start of use of the content generation system.
+With regard to Claim 12, Deraz teaches that at least one program is further programmed to be executed by said at least one processor to utilize the one piece of visualization software after the one piece of visualization software is selected, as the one piece of visualization software to be selected is not determined before the start of use of the content generation system.
 [0095] describes that the tool or service that is to be used to carry out a particular analysis is determined by the LLM in response to the prompt entered by the user, and not before the system has begun to be used.
+Figs 6B and 6C show that a general inquiry from a user causes the response to identify the routine to be used.

 With regard to Claim 13, Deraz teaches a system for generating a content in response to an input in communicative human language, the system being configured to communicate with: